wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab1_Preconfiguration.md

 - Click on the back button for being redirected back to **Integrations** page.

-- Verify that the status of the authorizations is changed to Authorized.
+- Verify that the status of the authorizations is changed to **Authorized**.
 <img align="middle" src="images/Lab1_authorized2.png" width="1000" />

 ## Step 2.
 Download and upload CA flows in Connect